 The young woman who just watched out friend die is our heroine, who bears the traditional name “Girl” among the Mana fandom.
 Like Sumo, “Girl” was given a name by the American manual: Fuji.
 Being the heroine, Fuji is your most frequent companion (in fact, in Sword of Mana, you not only play with her more often than in FFA, you can play the whole game as her instead of as Sumo, Star Ocean 2-style).

 But when you got down to it, it was always exciting to have Fuji join the party, because she has another power that makes her just plain broken: by going to the menu, you can use the ASK item in the menu to get her to heal you, and she’ll do so immediately, whenever you want, however many times you want.
-The only downside to this technique is that it’s a regeneration rather than a flat cure: she heals you at a rate based on your max HP and stops after a few increments, but will happily start healing again if you ASK a second time.
+The only downside to this technique is that it’s a regeneration rather than a flat cure: she heals you at a rate based on your max HP and it stops after a few increments, but will happily start healing again if you ASK a second time.
 With Fuji around and a little caution, you’re functionally invincible, and who needs attacks that aren’t even aimed at the bad guys in the first place?
 She’s perfect.
 Of course, with us constantly menu-diving to us ASK, we began to learn just how slippery this game’s menu controls could be, and ended up hitting the wrong menu option almost as often as not at the start.
 What a finely tuned experience.

 In the end of the path, after a monster upgrade, we located a blocked cave and later a man living in a shack by a waterfall.
 This gentleman ignored us until we had body slammed him three or four times, aka the Batman method of conversation (you talk to people by bumping into them, as in Phantasy Star.
 It’s kind of obnoxious when they block your path).
 Even then he only talked to us because he noticed that Fuji was wearing a pendant he called “the Pendant of Mana.”
 She said it was her mother’s, and he revealed himself as “Bogard,” prompting some Terry Bogard jokes from Kyle.
 Bogard explained that in the past, he and “the Gemma Knights,” fought against “Vandole” alongside a woman who wore this pendant.
 Once again the game did not specify that “Vandole” is the name of a location, in this case another Empire that came before Glaive.
 This was confusing, but the ambiguity might be intentional: “Vandole” might actually be the name of the Emperor as well as the Empire in the way sovereigns are sometimes addressed.
 The game seems to do one or the other at different points!
-The internet seems to support our guess that “Vandole” is the name of both, but to put a stick in it, one of the villains in Secret of Mana is an Emperor named Vandole, and he isn’t running an empire called Vandole!
+The internet seems to support our guess that “Vandole” is the name of both, but to put a wrench in it, one of the villains in Secret of Mana is an Emperor named Vandole, and he isn’t running an empire called Vandole!

 Bogard explained that this historical Empire of Vandole had the power of the Mana Tree in its possession.
-Eventually they were stopped by that the woman with the Pendant, presumably Fuji’s mother.
+Eventually they were stopped by that the woman with the Pendant, who was also presumably Fuji’s mother.
 Bogard added that Fuji is bound to save the day this time as well, though he doesn’t explain why.
 Shockingly, he actually does have a good reason for clamming up!

 He unlocked the door at the back (the game will never again unlock a door via dialogue like this, and it’s peculiar in retrospect) and told us to take the Mattock inside and to use it to reach a man named Cibba in Wendel.
 The Mattock is a ammunition-based, 3-use item that breaks rocks, urns and rock walls that might be in your way.
 And yes, you need to use something that can break down a rock wall just to do to urns what Link does every second of his life.
 I’m kind of curious what would have happened if we wore out this first Mattock before using it properly!